TheDon7777/MarketSentimentAI/README.md

 This project provides a Streamlit-based dashboard that analyzes market sentiment by integrating data from various sources:

 *   **Market Data:** Fetches current and historical stock/index data using `yfinance`.
-*   **Technical Analysis:** Calculates key indicators like RSI and MACD locally using `pandas-ta`.
-It also calculates a proxy Market Put/Call Ratio based on options volume for tracked stocks.
+*   **Technical Analysis:** Calculates key indicators (RSI, MACD, SMA, Bollinger Bands, OBV) locally using `pandas-ta`.
+It also calculates derived status indicators (e.g., Price vs. SMA, OBV Trend, BB Status) and a proxy Market Put/Call Ratio based on options volume for tracked stocks.
 *   **News Aggregation:** Retrieves recent news headlines relevant to market indices and specific stocks using `yfinance`.
-*   **AI-Powered Sentiment Analysis:** Leverages the Google Gemini API to analyze news headlines (from `yfinance`) *in conjunction with* technical indicators (RSI, MACD, PCR) to provide a synthesized outlook, overall sentiment score, key news themes, and a summary of technical signals.
+*   **AI-Powered Sentiment Analysis:** Leverages the Google Gemini API to analyze news headlines *in conjunction with* technical context to provide a synthesized outlook, overall sentiment score, key news themes, and a summary of technical signals.
+*   **Live Updates:** Uses `streamlit-autorefresh` to periodically refresh price data.

 The goal is to offer a more holistic view than looking at news or technicals in isolation, utilizing free-tier APIs and local calculations where possible.